department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/post-9-11-rates.md

       description: Learn about education programs and compare benefits by school.
     - url: /education/other-va-education-benefits/veap/
       title: Veterans’ Educational Assistance Program (VEAP)
-      description: You may be able to continue your education by using part of your military pay to cover the cost of school.
-Find out if you can get benefits through the Veterans’ Educational Assistance Program (VEAP).
-Through this program, we’ll match $2 for every $1 you contribute for education expenses.
+      description: Find out if you can continue your education by using part of your military pay to cover the cost of school.
+Through this program, we’ll match $2 for every $1 you contribute.

 ---
 <div class="va-introtext">